Eras

 third century BC, the Ptolemies ruled the country, then succeeded

-important cities were Sillyon and Aspendus.
+important cities were Sillyon and Aspendos.

 When the